Sally Davis suuplychain, vacancies, sustainability...

 Ultimately, the factors listed above are in no way a definitive list of the supply chain disruptors of 2019.
 We have no way to predict the future, and there may be many potential disruptors on the horizon that we could never have expected.
 However, what we do know is that organisations can be sure to expect disruption in many different forms.
 The bottom line is that companies looking to succeed will need agile teams that can respond to change not only as it happens but far in advance.
 The only way to achieve this is by building highly skilled workforces, which makes finding the right people essential.

-Have you got the right people in place to handle future supply chain disruptors? at how we’ve assisted organisations in building first class procurement and supply chain functions.
-Or, if you’re in need of a new challenge, visit our .
+Have you got the right people in place to handle future supply chain disruptors?
+Take a look at how we’ve assisted organisations in building first class procurement and supply chain functions.
+Or, if you’re in need of a new challenge, visit our jobs page.